- Centrifugal Pumps

-So that’s how it’s supposed to work.
+That’s how it’s supposed to work.
 If that’s not the case for you, here are some reasons why your self-priming pump might not prime.

-AIR LEAK IN SUCTION LINEAs fluid recirculates in the pump and forces air out of the discharge chamber, it’s trying to create an area of low pressure.
+As fluid recirculates in the pump and forces air out of the discharge chamber, it’s trying to create an area of low pressure.
 However, if there’s a leak in the suction line, air continues to be drawn into the pump, never allowing it to release enough to create that area of low pressure.

-DEBRIS IN THE IMPELLERIf the eye of then impeller is plugged with debris, it removes the hydraulic capability of the impeller to create an area of low pressure.
+If the eye of then impeller is plugged with debris, it removes the hydraulic capability of the impeller to create an area of low pressure.

-PLUGGED RECIRCULATION PORTDuring the priming process, as discussed above, fluid is recirculated through the volute casing.
+During the priming process, as discussed above, fluid is recirculated through the volute casing.
 If the recirculation port becomes plugged, the eye of the impeller is unable to create an area of low pressure in which to pull liquid up the suction line.

 The ability for self-priming pumps to prime hinges on all the right conditions.
-The pump must be able to evacuate air from inside the pump, create a low pressure area at the eye of the impeller, and also be properly sized for the right NPSH conditions.
+The pump must be able to evacuate air from inside the pump, create a low-pressure area at the eye of the impeller, and also be properly sized for the right NPSH conditions.